-Jeff Stelling is currently hosting Soccer Saturday and Monday Night Football on Sky Sports.
+Jeff Stelling is currently hosting Soccer Saturday on Sky Sports.

 Stelling was brought up in the North-East town of Hartlepool, and is a supporter of local Football League team Hartlepool United.
 After an apprenticeship on the local newspaper his first broadcasting position was as a reporter on Middlesbrough F.C. on Radio Tees before moving to BBC Radio 2’s weekend sports programme Sport On 2, covering the Los Angeles and Seoul Olympic games.
 He later spent time as a sports newsreader at TV-am, Channel 4, Eurosport and British Satellite Broadcasting before moving to Sky in 1992 to present coverage of horse racing, snooker and darts.